- Send with Email

 - Roma - FRA was contributing to the event ‘To make a tangible difference to Roma people’s lives’

 - Romani women - FRA cooperates with ODIHR on exploring the theme “Women as Agents of Change in Migrant, Minority and Roma and Sinti Communities in the OSCE Area”.

-- Hate crime – Together with ODIHR, FRA develops a practical guide on “Monitoring and Collecting Hate Crime Data for effective policy and practical responses”.
+- Hate crime – FRA was part of the expert group for ODIHR'spractical guide on “Monitoring and Collecting Hate Crime Data for effective policy and practical responses”.